 “Processed Content” refers to any Content that has been processed using the API or the DeepL Pro Translator.

-“Service Specification” refers to the specification of the API and the web translator as agreed upon conclusion of this Agreement.
+“Service Specification” refers to the list of functionalities and specifications of the API, the DeepL Pro Translator and/or the Customer Training Data (as applicable in each case) as agreed upon conclusion of this Agreement.

 “Single-User License” refers to a license to use a Product by one person.
 The same person can use the respective access credentials on multiple devices that meet the requirements of the Service Specification.
 The use of a Single-User License is only allowed and possible on one device at a time.
-If Customer wishes to use the respective Product by more than one person, Customer has to acquire a team license, multiple Single-User License or an IP Access.
+If Customer wishes to use the respective Product by more than one person at the same time, the Customer has to acquire a team license, multiple Single-User License or an IP Access.

 “Third-Party Applications” refers to any application, component, library, plugin or other software which are provided by a third party and allow Customer to use or access the Products, e.g. translation plugins for third-party applications for which Customer has to use their own API credentials.